-On 23 September 1914, he married Eva Mae McCutcheon (?-?) at Winnipeg.
-They had two daughters: Corine Smith and Donna Smith Plant.
+On 23 September 1914, he married Eva Mae McCutcheon (1889-1967) at Winnipeg.
+They had two daughters: Corine Smith (wife of Ali H. Hansen) and Donna Smith (1917-1997, wife of Ian W. G. Plant and Ronald George Palmer).
 He served on the Winnipeg School Board for six years, representing Ward One.
 In 1935, he organized the Winnipeg Sinking Fund, Trustees School District Number One and served as its Chairman for 34 years, retiring in December 1968.
 He was a founder of the River Heights Community Club, in 1917, and served on the Greater Winnipeg Election Committee.
 He was a member of the Masons (Northern Light Lodge), Eskimo and Indian Residential School Committee, Manitoba Historical Society, Holy Trinity Anglican Church, and Lake George Fishing Club.

 Marriage registration, Manitoba Vital Statistics.

 Obituary, Winnipeg Free Press, 3 April 1975, page 42.

 Obituary [Donna Gwendoline Palmer], Winnipeg Free Press, 22 November 1997, page 58.